nuxeo-sandbox/nuxeo-video-playlist/README.md

   * **IMPORTANT**: When handling this Folderish Document, the plug-in ignores the _versions_.

 In all cases, video Documents with the "HiddenInNavigation" facet are never displayed.

+## Quality Assurance
+[QA Last Build Page](http://qa.nuxeo.org/jenkins/job/Sandbox/job/sandbox_nuxeo-video-playlist-master/ws/nuxeo-video-playlist-mp/target/) of the Nuxeo Package, to get the .zip package and install it on your server (no need to build it).

 ## Build
 Assuming `maven` is installed on you computer, you can just download these sources, then `mvn clean install`.
 The Marketplace Package will then be ready to install: